digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/02-provision-cloud-resources/01-provision-cloud-resources.rst

     * Copy and customize the variables file `sample.tfvars <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/blob/main/azure/terraform/sample.tfvars>`_, use the resource group you just created, you can use the file name ``terraform.tfvars`` to avoid passing argument ``--var-file=/path/to/file.tfvars`` each run.

   .. tab:: AWS
-    To configure Terraform for your AWS subscription, follow the below steps:
+    To configure Terraform for your AWS account, follow the below steps:

     * Create your own backend configuration